alaserm/VisualTAF/README.md

 - It supports parallel test exection on remote machines.
 - It has sophisticated built-in functions to wait for page load in standard and SPA pages to make your test scripts rock stable.
 - Automatically takes screeenshots upon test failure for easy defect reporting.
-- Enterprise level reporting with drill down to step level, you can see exactly what test data was used for each element and what button was clicked.
+- Automatic Enterprise Level Reporting with drill down to step level (no need for you to write any code), you can see exactly what test data was used for each element and what button was clicked.
 - **!!!New!!!** *Automatic code generation* - just fill in test data in datasheet and press **Ctrl+Shift+G** for the tool to auto generate code for you, this is a **MAGIC** shortcut, it will create instruction code, repository with web elements and commands to feed data to web elements from your Excel.
 IF code is already generated this shortcut will easy navigate you to instruction code or object repository element.
 - **Save up to 70%** on your test automation development and maintenance time.